 Payment-on-delivery.
-We accept payment-on-delivery in all of the 460 cities where we make deliveries through our own delivery personnel.
+We accept payment-on-delivery in all of the 476 cities where we make deliveries through our own delivery personnel.
 Our delivery personnel carry mobile POS machines for processing debit cards and credit cards and they also accept cash.
-Customers chose payment-on-delivery approximately 33.4% of the time in 2013.
+Customers chose payment-on-delivery approximately 33.4% of the time in 2013 and 30.9% in the first two months of 2014.

 Online payment.
 Customers may pay online at the time they place their order, using domestic Chinese credit or debit cards or third-party online payment platforms such as 99Bill, CMPay and UnionPay.
-Customers chose online payment approximately 65.7% of the time in 2013.
+Customers chose online payment approximately 65.7% of the time in 2013 and 68.4% in the first two months of 2014.
 We expect to launch our own online payment and settlement services in the near future, which we plan to use for all of our own payment processing needs.

 Other payment options.
 Customers may also choose to pay by postal money order.
 Enterprise customers can also make payment by wire transfer.
-Customers chose other payment options less than 1% of the time in 2013.
+Customers chose other payment options less than 1% of the time in 2013 and the first two months of 2014.